-The monumental mosaic in the apse of San Paolo fuori le Mura (St Paul Outside the Walls) was commissioned by Pope Honorius III (r.
+The monumental mosaic in the apse of the church of San Paolo fuori le Mura (St Paul Outside the Walls) was commissioned by Pope Honorius III (r.
 1216-27) and executed (circa 1220) by Venetian craftsmen sent by Doge Pietro Ziani (r.
 1205-29).

 The mosaic was largely remade after the disastrous fire (July, 1823), which destroyed most of the ancient church.